infobyte/faraday_agent_dispatcher/docs/docs/misc/appscan.md

 The Appscan executor has 3 environment variables: HCL_KEY_ID, HCL_KEY_SECRET and HCL_APP_ID.
 HCL_KEY_ID and HCL_KEY_SECRET are used to create the token to authenticate against Appscan.

-HCL_APP_ID is used to indicate in witch app launch the scanner
+HCL_APP_ID is used to indicate in which app launch the scanner

 ### Parameters: